Alfred Teves: Another war

 Alfred Teves managed to maintain a more distanced relationship in respect of the Hitler government than many of his fellow-industry bosses.
 He may have had family connections to the United States.
 For historical reasons, the proportion of Frankfurt citizens likely to be identified by the authorities as Jewish was greater than in most other German cities.
 Teves did what he could, without fanfare, to provide support for his Jewish workers, and was also quietly sympathetic to those at risk of politically driven persecution.
 When workers in the Frankfurt region lost their job because of their links to the (since 1933 outlawed) Social Democratic Party, they were often able to find work in one of the Teves factories, where management would avoid noticing the formation of anti-government resistance cells.
 Inevitably the security services became aware of what was being done, but the extent of their knowledge is unclear.
 It may have been a reflection of the importance of his Frankfurt factories to the war effort that for some time Teves seems never to have been troubled by any unwelcome attentions the authorities beyond intensified surveillance.
 Inside the company's principal Frankfurt plant there was an unwritten rule that workers should not greet one another with the Hitler greeting, use of which had become routine outside the factory gates.
 It seems to have been accepted that the greeting should be avoided because it would have made many employees in the factory uncomfortable.
 Even employees who were party members generally respected the need to avoid using the greeting in the factory, albeit not without complaint.
 During 1942 the government's racist strategy became more systematic.
 The scale and brutality of the antisemitism greatly intensified.
-A recent study by Paul Erker of Munich University reports a hitherto little known episode: Alfred Teves was warned that he must fire his Jewish employees or he would not be permitted to display the banners of the government mandated German Labour Front in his factory.
+A recent study by Paul Erker of the Ludwig-Maximilians-Universität München reports a hitherto little known episode: Alfred Teves was warned that he must fire his Jewish employees or he would not be permitted to display the banners of the government mandated German Labour Front in his factory.
 Teves is reported to have exploded: "You can hang your rags wherever you want.
 I will not do it."
 In 1940 Alfred Teves was forced by the government to surrender control of his business to his younger son, Ernst.
 In 1942 the business lost its legal status as a limited liability company (GmbH), becoming instead a "Limited Partnership" ("Kommanditgesellschaft"/ KG).
 The four partners were Alfred Teves, his second wife Maria (with a sixth share each) and his two surviving sons (a third each).